 Harvest Your Citrus (Maybe)

-Depending on your microclimate and the variety you’re growing, some citrus may be ripe this month.
 Color is not the best way to determine if citrus is ripe.
 When ripe, fruits should have a pleasant citrusy smell and have some heft when you hold them.

 If you suspect your fruits are ripe, pick one and give it a try.
 It’s the only way you’ll know for sure.
 And remember that citrus, once picked, does not continue to ripen.
+So don’t be in a hurry to pick oranges and grapefruit since “The longer on the tree, the sweeter it will be.” 😋

 How to Care for “Holiday” Plants

-Christmas cactus, cyclamen, kalanchoe, and amaryllis are other traditional holiday plants that can continue to be grown all year either indoors or outdoors with some protection.
+Christmas cactus, cyclamen, kalanchoe, and amaryllis are other traditional holiday plants that can be grown all year here, either indoors or outdoors with some protection.
 Like poinsettias, they require special care if you want them to bloom again next year.
 Learn how to care for these plants after the holidays here.

 Upcoming Gardening Events in January